-Below is a list of organizations, initiatives, and collectives that are engaged in work aligning with Arts in Action’s mission.
-We invite you to use it as a resource, and will be adding to it over time.
+Below is a list of our current and former partners, plus additional organizations, initiatives, and collectives that are engaged in work aligning with Arts in Action’s mission.

 Annenberg Innovation Lab practices innovation as a collaborative exploration involving artists, scientists, humanists, and industry professionals working together on problems and opportunities at the dynamic intersections of media, technology, culture, and society.